-Another 100 watt 12 volt solar panel array was the obvious solution, but choosing the specific type of array proved difficult.
-I had two basic options: install another rooftop solar panel or buy a foldable solar suitcase and use it parallel with my camper’s existing solar power setup.
-Truth be told, I like rooftop solar panels.
+Another solar panel panel was the obvious solution, but choosing the specific type of array proved difficult.
+We had two basic options: install another rooftop solar panel or buy a foldable solar suitcase and use it parallel with our camper’s existing solar power setup.
+Truth be told, we like rooftop solar panels.
 Once they’re installed there’s not a lot that you have to do to maintain them, just the occasional inspection and cleaning.
 You don’t have to worry about theft with rooftop panels either.
 On the other hand, there’s no denying that having a portable array has its pros.
 Unlike rooftop arrays, a portable array can be both tilted and aimed directly at the sun to maximize output.
 This is a huge benefit, especially during the winter months when the angle of the sun is at its lowest point in the sky.
 Not only that, but a portable array can easily be moved to avoid shading from nearby trees.

-While the Renogy 100 watt foldable solar suitcase is ready to operate directly out of the box, I did need to make one small, very minor modification.
-The included wiring with the attached alligator clips work well for travel trailers and other RVs with exterior battery compartments, but not so well for RVs with interior battery compartments like mine.
-Using Renogy’s OEM wiring meant I would need to leave a window or door cracked open to pass the wires, a big problem.
+While the Renogy 100 watt foldable solar suitcase is ready to operate directly out of the box, we did need to make one important modification.
+The wiring that came with the unit comes with a pair of alligator clips.
+These work well for travel trailers and other RVs with exterior battery compartments, but not so well for RVs with interior battery compartments like ours.
+Using Renogy’s OEM wiring meant we would need to leave a window or door cracked open to pass the wires, a big problem.
 Some kind of external 12 volt interface was needed for my truck camper.
-After evaluating my options, I decided to install a two-wire SAE socket on the back of my camper and run a pair of 12 gauge wires from the SAE socket to the battery compartment.
-For the portable array’s wiring, I removed the alligator clips and soldered a two-prong SAE plug in their place.
-Using the SAE socket and plug allows me to connect the foldable suitcase to my camper’s batteries quickly with no fuss (another benefit is that the SAE interface allows me to recharge my batteries using my Wind Walker 250 wind turbine as well).
+After evaluating our options, we decided to install a SAE socket on the back of our camper and run a pair of 12 gauge wires from the SAE socket to the battery compartment.
+For the portable array’s wiring, we removed the alligator clips and soldered a standard SAE plug in their place.
+Using the SAE socket and plug allows us to connect the foldable suitcase to my camper’s batteries quickly with no fuss (another benefit is that the SAE interface allows me to recharge my batteries using my Wind Walker 250 wind turbine as well).

-I’m particularly pleased with the quality of the Renogy ViewStar 10 amp charge controller.
+We’re particularly pleased with the quality of the Renogy ViewStar 10 amp charge controller.
 Most solar companies go cheap when choosing a charge controller for their portable units, but not Renogy.
 The ViewStar is a quality unit that is fully programmable and features an LCD display which shows not only voltage and amperage, but also total charge time.
 Plus, unlike most PWM charge controllers which provide only three stage charging, the ViewStar provides four stage charging (Bulk, Boost.
 Float, and Equalization).
 Moreover, the controller is fully compatible with Wet Cell, Gel, and AGM types of batteries.
 These and other built-in features of the controller provide valuable protection against overcharging, over-discharging, overloading, short-circuits, and reverse polarity connections.
-A few Amazon.com reviewers have complained about the dim LCD display, but I don’t understand their complaint at all.
-I can read the LCD display just fine as my photograph of the ViewStar below clearly illustrates.

 Are there any cons or legitimate issues with the Renogy solar suitcase?
 Aside from the aforementioned concerns about theft, there are only a few.
 Because of the attached charge controller, you can’t leave the portable array out in the rain, the moisture will ruin the controller’s electronics.
 So if there’s any chance of rain you’ll need to store the unit away (as an option Renogy offers a similar solar suitcase model but without the ViewStar controller).
-If you have back or shoulder issues, then hefting around the 27 pound suitcase could be a problem.
-Personally, I found the suitcase easy to transport and maneuver into place.
+If you have back or shoulder issues, then hefting the 27-pound suitcase could be a problem.
+Personally, we found the suitcase easy to transport and maneuver into place.
 However, the size of the unit when not in use could be an issue if the amount of storage space you have is limited.
 We keep ours stored in the backseat of our truck and that works well for us.
 Of course, these concerns are moot when it comes to a rooftop solar panel and there’s the rub.
 If having a portable unit that can be maneuvered and angled at the sun is important to you or if a permanent rooftop installation isn’t an option for your RV, then the Renogy 100 watt monocrystalline foldable solar suitcase is made to order.
-If neither situation applies, then skip it and buy a regular Renogy 100 watt monocrystalline solar panel instead.

 So which company makes the best foldable solar suitcase and provides the best value?
 There are several portable solar units in the market today, but if you’re looking for quality, coupled with a terrific warranty, then look no further than Renogy.
 If you’re not familiar with this relatively new company, Renogy, is American-owned and was founded not too long ago by students at Louisiana State University (unfortunately, all of their products appear to be foreign-made in China and Europe).
-While Renogy offers a diverse range of products, they’ve really made their mark in the Marine and RV communities with their affordable solar power starter products.
-Indeed, almost single-highhandedly, the company has made solar power affordable for the average RV owner with their starter kits.
-What use to cost $900 for a 100 watt system can now be purchased for less than $180.
-But don’t just take my word for it.
-Read the customer reviews on Amazon.com for their popular 100 watt solar power starter kit.
-Their products consistently garner four and five star ratings from large numbers of reviewers.
-What rating would I give for the Renogy 100 watt monocrystalline foldable solar suitcase?
-As it stands right now, I’d give it a rating of 4.5 stars.
-If it had a waterproof charge controller, I’d give it a full 5 star rating.
+While Renogy offers a diverse range of products, they’ve really made their mark in the boating and RV communities with their affordable solar power starter products.
+Indeed, almost single-highhandedly, the company has made solar power affordable for the average RV owner with their solar starter kits.
+What used to cost $900 for a 100 watt system can now be purchased for less than $180.
+What rating would we give for the Renogy 100 watt monocrystalline foldable solar suitcase?
+As it stands right now, we’d give it a rating of 4 stars, but if it had a waterproof charge controller and an SAE plug, we would have given it a full, 5-star rating.